VictorTagayun/NUCLEO-G474RE_DAC_DMA_LL-HAL_TIM6_HRTIM/readme.md

 *## Suggestions and Observations

 	It is still ok to use HAL instead of LL because the codes will be used only during init.
+Problem is when you want to change the waveform on the **fly**

+## *Timing, to check how we can change the waveforms on the **fly**

 ### Timing of DMA Interrupt